hillspe/wedge-project/submission.md

 #### Raw Data Files

-* WedgeZipOfZips_Big
-* extracted_zips_big
-* clean_csvs
+* WedgeZipOfZips_Big: the source files that are compreessed and in separate folders
+* extracted_zips_big: the files from the above that are un-compressed and in a .csv
+* clean_csvs: the files whith the cleaning completed on turned into a .txt

 #### Code Files

+`Task 1.ipynb`:
-* Task 1.ipynb: Loads all data into GBQ data set.
+Loads all data into GBQ data set.

-`File1 Name`:
-Description of what this file does.

-WedgeZipOfZips_Big - the source files that are compreessed and in seperate folders extracted_zips_big - the files from the above that are un-compressed and in a .csv clean_csvs - the files whith the cleaning completed on turned into a .txt